Not Every Run is Fun

 When I first began my journey running, it felt hard.
 Today, running still feels hard.

-The meaning has changed and what was once difficult is now longer not, however, every training cycle presents itself with new challenges.
+The meaning of “hard run” has changed and what was once difficult is no longer not; however, every training cycle presents itself with new challenges.

 Does running ever any easier?

 Do elites feel like they are cake walking every mile?

 No, no, and also no